With 1920 postmark, mail is delivered to Michigan home 100 years late

 “I’ve been interested in genealogy since 1976,” said Ackerman, who immediately got in touch with Keech upon hearing about the postcard.
 “I love trying to solve mysteries.”

-So, she got to work, and her findings aligned with Peters’.
+So, she got to work, and her findings aligned with Peters’s.
 Ackerman did, however, manage to track down one relative — the grandniece of Roy and Nora.

 Ackerman reached out to the woman, who she then connected with Keech.